JMBurley/Rules_of_Data_Science/README.md

   Thinking of the core problem as finding the right decision and then making it correctly expands the data scientist’s view in impactful ways.
 Talk to stakeholders to understand the operations we will be changing, create consensus among change leaders who need to believe in a project for it to work, reject modelling efforts that can’t be impactful even if accurate.

-  In the average project most of the value comes from a good understanding of the business problem, the product and the data, combined with the interpersonal skills to get stakeholders to commit to the correct decision.
+  In the average project most of the value comes from a good understanding of the business problem, the product, and the data, combined with the interpersonal skills to get stakeholders to commit to the correct decision.
 </details>